wotbatt/certs/aws/security-specialty/6-mgmt-security-governance.md

 **Knowledge of:**

-- Multi-account strategies
+- Multi-account strategies :white_check_mark:
-- Managed services that allow delegated administration
+- Managed services that allow delegated administration :white_check_mark:
-- Policy-defined guardrails
+- Policy-defined guardrails :white_check_mark:
-- Root account best practices
+- Root account best practices :white_check_mark:
-- Cross-account roles
+- Cross-account roles :white_check_mark:

 **Skills in:**

-- Deploying and configuring AWS Organizations
+- Deploying and configuring AWS Organizations :white_check_mark:
-- Determining when and how to deploy AWS Control Tower (for example, which services must be deactivated for successful deployment)
+- Determining when and how to deploy AWS Control Tower (for example, which services must be deactivated for successful deployment) :large_orange_circle:
-- Implementing SCPs as a technical solution to enforce a policy (for example, limitations on the use of a root account, implementation of controls in AWS Control Tower)
+- Implementing SCPs as a technical solution to enforce a policy (for example, limitations on the use of a root account, implementation of controls in AWS Control Tower) :white_check_mark:
-- Centrally managing security services and aggregating findings (for example, by using delegated administration and AWS Config aggregators)
+- Centrally managing security services and aggregating findings (for example, by using delegated administration and AWS Config aggregators) :white_check_mark:
-- Securing AWS account root user credentials
+- Securing AWS account root user credentials :white_check_mark:

 ## Task Statement 6.2: Implement a secure and consistent deployment strategy for cloud resources

 **Knowledge of:**

-- Deployment best practices with infrastructure as code (IaC) (for example, AWS CloudFormation template hardening and drift detection)
+- Deployment best practices with infrastructure as code (IaC) (for example, AWS CloudFormation template hardening and drift detection) :white_check_mark:
-- Best practices for tagging
+- Best practices for tagging :white_check_mark:
-- Centralized management, deployment, and versioning of AWS services
+- Centralized management, deployment, and versioning of AWS services :white_check_mark:
-- Visibility and control over AWS infrastructure
+- Visibility and control over AWS infrastructure :white_check_mark:

 **Skills in:**

-- Using CloudFormation to deploy cloud resources consistently and securely
+- Using CloudFormation to deploy cloud resources consistently and securely :white_check_mark:
-- Implementing and enforcing multi-account tagging strategies
+- Implementing and enforcing multi-account tagging strategies :large_orange_circle:
-- Configuring and deploying portfolios of approved AWS services (for example, by using AWS Service Catalog)
+- Configuring and deploying portfolios of approved AWS services (for example, by using AWS Service Catalog) :large_orange_circle:
-- Organizing AWS resources into different groups for management
+- Organizing AWS resources into different groups for management :large_orange_circle
-- Deploying Firewall Manager to enforce policies
+- Deploying Firewall Manager to enforce policies :white_check_mark:
-- Securely sharing resources across AWS accounts (for example, by using AWS Resource Access Manager [AWS RAM])
+- Securely sharing resources across AWS accounts (for example, by using AWS Resource Access Manager [AWS RAM]) :large_orange_circle

 ## Task Statement 6.3: Evaluate the compliance of AWS resources

 **Knowledge of:**

-- Data classification by using AWS services
+- Data classification by using AWS services :white_check_mark:
-- How to assess, audit, and evaluate the configurations of AWS resources (for example, by using AWS Config)
+- How to assess, audit, and evaluate the configurations of AWS resources (for example, by using AWS Config) :white_check_mark:

 **Skills in:**

-- Identifying sensitive data by using Macie
+- Identifying sensitive data by using Macie :white_check_mark:
-- Creating AWS Config rules for detection of noncompliant AWS resources
+- Creating AWS Config rules for detection of noncompliant AWS resources :white_check_mark:
-- Collecting and organizing evidence by using Security Hub and AWS Audit Manager
+- Collecting and organizing evidence by using Security Hub and AWS Audit Manager :white_check_mark:

 ## Task Statement 6.4: Identify security gaps through architectural reviews and cost analysis

 **Knowledge of:**

-- AWS cost and usage for anomaly identification
+- AWS cost and usage for anomaly identification :white_check_mark:
-- Strategies to reduce attack surfaces
+- Strategies to reduce attack surfaces :white_check_mark:
-- AWS Well-Architected Framework
+- AWS Well-Architected Framework :large_orange_circle:

 **Skills in:**

-- Identifying anomalies based on resource utilization and trends
+- Identifying anomalies based on resource utilization and trends :white_check_mark:
-- Identifying unused resources by using AWS services and tools (for example, AWS Trusted Advisor, AWS Cost Explorer)
+- Identifying unused resources by using AWS services and tools (for example, AWS Trusted Advisor, AWS Cost Explorer) :white_check_mark:
-- Using the AWS Well-Architected Tool to identify security gaps
+- Using the AWS Well-Architected Tool to identify security gaps :large_orange_circle:

 ## OUs

 - [Managing organizational units](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous.html)